 So if most Monstera deliciosas are only a couple hundred dollars, why are some selling for insanely high costs?
 The answer to that is variegation.

 For a popular yet fairly commonplace variation, like the Thai Constellation, expect to pay around $90 for a medium plant.
-If the plant is an extremely rare variation, like the Half Moon Monstera with its stunning, half-white leaves, you may have to pay thousands of dollars.

-Don’t Forget About Shipping
+Don’t Forget About the Shipping

-If you want one of the rarer varieties like a half-moon Monstera plant, you may find that no local sellers have the plant available.
+If you want one of the rarer varieties, like a half-moon Monstera plant, you may find that no local sellers have the plant available.
 In these cases, you’ll need to remember to add shipping to the cost of your plant.

 Probably the biggest factor is where you live.
-A Variegated Monstera Deliciosa can cost anywhere from $50 – 500 dollars.
+A Variegated Monstera deliciosa can cost anywhere from $50 – 500 dollars.

-It is a big difference if you live in Florida USA where the availability of Monstera plants is abundant compared to Australia where strict regulations limit the number of rare plants available.
+It is a big difference if you live in Florida, USA, where the availability of Monstera plants is abundant, compared to Australia, where strict regulations limit the number of rare plants available.